bsavage-dbi/chrome-jira-automatic/README.md

 ~~~
 ※ between task summary and estimate time we separate them with symbol **\t** .

-- then goto detail page of PBL and make sure our extension standby
+- confirm your browser tab is currentlly on your jira page and make sure extension standby

 - click icon to get a popup menu

-- upload our input data and refresh, you will get a table to show your subtask

-- click start after you make sure your data is right
+- add your data then start transaction

-- refresh to check process status whenever you want
+- confirm transction status whenever you want

 ### TODO
 - ~~Make button group fixed on bottom~~ (abandon)